The ball python is one of the easiest snakes to own.

 Let your snake rest after eating.
 Do not touch it for at least a day.
 If you try to handle it too soon after it has eaten, it will regurgitate the food.

-As mentioned, snakes eat less often during winter.
+As mentioned, pythons eat less often during winter.
 This is nothing to worry about.
 Just keep offering a rodent once per week and when your snake is ready, it will start eating again.

 How To Handle Your Ball Python